TanStack/query/docs/src/pages/docs/guides/query-cancellation.md

 title: Query Cancellation
 ---

-By default, queries that become inactive before their promises are resolved are simply ignored instead of canceled.
+By default, queries that unmount or become unused before their promises are resolved are simply ignored instead of canceled.
 Why is this?

 - For most applications, ignoring out-of-date queries is sufficient.
 - Cancellation APIs may not be available for every query function.